 Instructions

-- Whisk the gluten free flour and salt in a large mixing bowl.
+- Whisk the flour and salt in a large mixing bowl.

 - Add the cold cubed butter and toss in the flour to coat it.
 Squeeze each cube of butter between your fingers to smoosh it out into pieces that look like small cornflakes.